Professional Career Aircraft Projects

 was extremely well without using any new technology surface roughness manufacturer

 Projects P1 and P2 took over 6 up to 14 months and some designs were checked in windtunnel testing.
-Test results were so good that some people really got scary!
+Test results were so good that competitors really got scary!

 last update this page November, 2015